moeariyoshi/moeariyoshi/README.md

 # Welcome to my GitHub! 👋
+## I am currently looking for a January opportunity in India and a summer opportunity anywhere in the world 🌍

 ## 👧🏻 About Me

 I'm a college student in the US from Japan.
+I am very interested in Artificial Intelligence and how it can help politics in ways such as analyzing public policies but also suggesting actions.
+I am also interested in the possibility of new systems developed through financial technologies.

 ## 🔭 Current Projects

 - Finishing making my Angular portfolio

-## 👯‍♀️ I want to find friends to work together on ...
+## 👯‍♀️ Projects I want to find friends to work together on...
 - CTF
 - AWS certificate

-## 💬 I have experience with ...
-- Python
-- Java
-- Ruby
-- SQL
-- Rust
-- Docker
-- bash
-- Angular

 ## 👩🏻‍💻 Coding Experience
 - Software Engineering Intern | lamproo | Tokyo, Japan | May 2023 - Aug 2023